 What causes them?

-Gallstones form when cholesterol and other substances found in bile make stones.
+Gallstones form when cholesterol and other substances found in bilebile make stones.
 They can also form if the gallbladder doesn't empty as it should.
 Being overweight or having obesity or losing weight quickly may increase the risk of developing gallstones.

 What are the symptoms?

 Most people who have gallstones don't have symptoms.
-If you have symptoms, you may have pain in your stomach or the upper right part of your belly.
+If you have symptoms, you may have pain in your stomach or the upper right partupper right part of your belly.
 Pain may spread to your back or shoulder blade area.
 When gallstones block a bile duct, you may have pain, fever, chills, nausea, or vomiting.

 How are they diagnosed?

 Your doctor will do a physical exam and ask you questions about when the pain in your belly started, where it is, and if it comes and goes or is always there.
-If your doctor thinks you have gallstones, the doctor may order an abdominal ultrasound or blood tests to confirm the diagnosis.
+If your doctor thinks you have gallstones, the doctor may order an abdominal ultrasoundabdominal ultrasound or blood tests to confirm the diagnosis.

 How are gallstones treated?